 Page Description: is probably the most important setting here, as it is the most likely to be indexed by search engines.
 As described above, you can use one of the available macros or you can type in your custom description.

-OpenGraph allows you to enhance how your site will be presented when making a post on Facebook or by using Twitter cards.
+OpenGraph allows you to enhance how your site will be presented when making a post on Facebook and linking your page (Home Page).

 As explained before, you can use available macros or you can insert custom text.
 This module also allows you to setup a Featured image/images (these images will be available to use if the post or page being shared doesn’t contain any images).

 Twitter: When you setup your desired layout and click Save Settings you can see how your card will look at https://cards-dev.twitter.com/validator.
 This will also help you troubleshoot any potential problems before linking your site (like if the image is too small or too big).

 Note: If you upload a new image, Twitter will override all the previous posts with the latest image.

 Facebook: When you setup your desired layout and Save the Settings, you can see how it will look at https://developers.facebook.com/tools/debug/.
 This lets you troubleshoot any problems before linking your site (like if the image is too small or too big).